 Chris Rutledge - Guitar, Vocals

 Chris Rutledge was born and raised in Shelton, Washington.
 Chris grew up with his dad's country/rock band, Whatever's Fair, and learned to play guitar at a young age.
-He went on to play in several local bands, and his style was once compared to Eric Clapton, and Jimmie Page, only, "no where near as good...."
+He went on to play in several local bands, his style earning comparisons to Eric Clapton and Jimmie Page, only "nowhere near as good..."
 After a long love affair with a Les Paul and a big Fender amp, he was bitten by the bluegrass bug at the Northwest String Summit.
 The only cure was to unplug all that cumbersome gear and find a group of like-minded pickers bent on making great music.
 Chris does ask that you not tell the Les Paul, as he has yet to break the news.

 Josh Grice was raised near Milwaukee, Wisconsin and moved to Olympia to work and stare at the mountains.
 He stumbled into a bluegrass jam in early 2009 and soon wound up a member of the Oly Mountain Boys.
 His bluegrass inspirations begin with his dad's bluegrass treasury albums and extend to modern pickers like Bela Fleck and Chris Thile, and fiddlers like Jason Carter and Casey Driessen.
 He keeps his fingers limber by playing "violin" with the Olympia Symphony Orchestra.